The Council's Role

 Like all Community Councils in Wales, members of St Arvans Council have an interest

-in the well being of the community and have volunteered their time as councillors.
+in the well-being of the community and volunteer their time as councillors.

 The council sees itself as having a major role of consulting the community on local issues, making known the views of St Arvans residents to the unitary authority and other public bodies and being the hub of communication on matters affecting the village.

 It is the duty of Monmouthshire County Council to consult